 The theme should link directly to the context, theme or area of study used as the basis of the associated practical unit (Expressive or Design) HOMEWORK None of the above courses can be overtaken solely within class time.
 It is expected that pupils will continue their work both practical and written at home.
 Accessing the Internet is expected.
 However, due to the nature and scale of Advanced Higher work, pupils may find that they wish to continue their homework in the Art Department by arrangement with the appropriate teacher.
 ASSESSMENT No examination is set in either the Enquiry or Art & Design Studies 1.
-Enquiry The body of work tackled throughout the year is presented and is assessed externally upon evidence of investigation, communication and coherence 2.
-Art & Design study The text, between 1,000 - 1,500 words, will be assessed externally on evidence of research, argument, structure and presentation.
+Practical Enquiry The body of work tackled throughout the year is presented and is assessed externally upon evidence of investigation, communication and coherence 2.
+Art & Design Studies The text, maximum 2,000 words, will be assessed externally on evidence of research, argument, structure and presentation.
 The student opts for a subject for A.H., negotiates with the teacher, and begins the work under TUTORIAL TYPE direction.
 The student must be highly motivated and capable of independent work habits.
 This course is very much seen as a prelude to tertiary education therefore the EFFORT LEVELS ARE EXPECTED TO BE HIGH.

-6TH YEAR FOLIO CLASS WORK Some candidates require folio work for ART & DESIGN based courses, folio work is set by the teacher based on the course required, this will take the form of tutorials on an individual basis - no final examination.
 CAREERS Art & Design provides career options across a wide range of activities.
-From fine art - painting, sculpture, printmaking, environmental art, fine art photography etc. to design including architecture, graphic design, interior design, computer based design, product design etc. Fine art and design courses are now offered by many colleges.
-Career structures in art/design/media are a main growth area in our economy and with computer based design, opportunities are expected to continue to grow.

-Entry level for this course is National 5 Art & Design Course Description This option will develop your creativity and will provide you with the opportunity to reflect upon and interpret the world around you.
+From fine art - painting, sculpture, printmaking, environmental art, fine art photography etc. to design including architecture, graphic design, interior design, computer-based design, product design etc. Fine art and design courses are now offered by many colleges.
+Career structures in art/design/media are a main growth area in our economy and with computer-based design, opportunities are expected to continue to grow.
+ART & DESIGN PHOTOGRAPHY HIGHER Entry level for this course is National 5 Art & Design Course Description This option will develop your creativity and will provide you with the opportunity to reflect upon and interpret the world around you.
 The course will prepare you to produce and evaluate media images.
 There is a final exam, and you must submit a Practical Assignment produced under controlled conditions.
 SQA unit breakdown: